 It bears repeating that your previous experience should really be used in your favour when making applications – even if it doesn’t seem to directly relate to law.
 Skills that are highly prized by legal recruiters include written and verbal communication (eg, establishing rapport with different kinds of people of all levels of seniority), teamwork, time management and commercial acumen.

-Target your applications carefully, making sure to research the firm or chambers’ work areas and culture so that you can formulate convincing reasons to set out why you would be a good fit for that firm or chambers.
+Target your applications carefully, making sure to research the firm or chambers’ work areas and culture so that you can confidently set out why you’d be a good fit for that exact firm or chambers.

-This includes keeping up with the legal and commercial press so that you can talk about what is going on in the organisation’s practice areas.
+This includes keeping up with the legal and commercial press so that you can talk about what’s going on in the organisation’s practice areas.

-The need to spend plenty of time crafting each application cannot be emphasised enough, so leave yourself lots of time to redraft and check your applications before submitting well ahead of the deadline (as firms and chambers will also begin sorting through the many applications they receive before the closing date).
+The need to spend plenty of time crafting each application can’t be emphasised enough, so leave yourself lots of time to redraft and check your applications.
+We’d also advise that you submit them well ahead of the deadline, as firms and chambers will also begin sorting through the many applications they receive before the closing date.

-It is important to think carefully about the kind of legal career you want.
-There are many different working lifestyles in the legal profession and they suit different personalities and circumstances.
+It’s important to think carefully about the kind of legal career you want.
+There are many different working lifestyles in the legal profession, and they suit different personalities and circumstances.

-Another factor to consider is that if you are currently working in a role, you might have to take an initial pay cut.
-You will also be starting again in a junior position, meaning that you must be prepared to be managed by someone who might be younger and less experienced in the world of work than you.
+Another factor to consider is, if you’re currently working in a role you’ve been in for a while, you might have to take an initial pay cut.
+You’ll also be starting again in a junior position, meaning that you must be prepared to be managed by someone who might be younger and less experienced in the world of work than you.

-Once you decide that this is a change you want to go for, you will be best served by being proactive in attending relevant employer-hosted events, networking and making applications.
+Once you decide that this is a change you want to go for, you’ll be best served by being proactive in attending relevant employer-hosted events, networking and making applications.

-You should also get involved with your local Junior Lawyers Division, which can help you to access opportunities.
+You should also get involved with your local Junior Solicitors Network, which can help you to access opportunities.
 With determination and hard work, the legal profession is an excellent environment in which to leave an old career behind and start a new one.